 The building is closed.
 There's no Sunday morning worship in the Sanctuary, or Sunday School in the classrooms.
 There's no Wednesday WINDOWS.
 No Wednesday night dinner, Bible study or book clubs.
 The Choir Room is empty and silent.

 But First United Methodist Church Garland is not closed.
 Because our church is not a building.
 It's the people.
 It's us.
 The church - our church - is who we are, not where we go.

-As we shelter in place, doing our part to slow the spread of COVID-19, we continue to do the work for which we are tasked as disciples of Christ.
+As we do our part to slow the spread of COVID-19 by wearing our masks, washing our hands, socially distancing and staying at home, we continue to do the work for which we are tasked as disciples of Christ.

 We worship together virtually on Sundays at 11:00am.

 We also offer Sunday morning adult fellowship (8:30am) and Sunday School (9:40am) via Zoom.*

 Josh Medlock, Director of Student Ministries is in fellowship with our First Youth via Zoom** at least twice a week.

 We give our tithes and offerings to keep God's work alive through our church.